Cham0i/Cybersec-101/README.md

  1 - Don't make your password predicable

  Password is a terrible password.
 So is Password1234.
 To keep hackers from bruteforcing their way into a login, avoid using dictionary words.
 Opt to use slang, made up words, or leet speak.
 (Th1s is 133t sp3ak, c00l r1ght?).
+Use number and symbols when possible

 Additionally never use the same password twice or establish a pattern with your password creation process.
-Explain data breaches and "hail hitler" ww2 decryption.
-Obviously use number and symbols when possible
+This is because websites have their data breached all the time.
+As a matter of fact there is a whole website dedicated to tracking all theses breaches. https://haveibeenpwned.com/

+Let's use my email for example

+I was a dumb middleschooler when I signed up for these websites.
+So had a hacker used my email address and password from theses breaches to log in to my google account they probably would have succeeded.
+This is why you don't use the same passwords twice, and why you should change your passwords every year.

+(Fortunately D20 only compromised my password hash, meaning my password in its encrypted form.
+Had they stored my password naked I would be in very big trouble.
+And we are not gonna talk about why I had a wattpad account in middleschool.)

  2 - Don't keep your password naked
  Don't have your passowrds in a stickynote on ur monitor, nor written in a text file on ur computer.

- Use a password manager to keep things simple.
+ Use a trusted password manager (ahem not LASTPASS) to keep things simple.

 While it can be a little tedious, it greatly enhances personal security.
 Use your phone (SMS, email, or device [google]).
 Consider using U2F key or QR

-AVOID BIOMETRICS!!!!
-(Explain legal reasons police can search ur phone using bios)
+Indeed, the court said that all biometrics are the same as fingerprints, which, according to Bloomberg Law, can be recorded as part of a legal search.
+Legal searches require reasonable suspicion that someone has committed a crime described in a warrant.

+Suspects cannot be made to give law enforcement officials a passcode.
+Forcing someone to utter a code would be self-incriminating testimony, but biometrics, according to this ruling, are evidence that can be gathered.